Best Hotels in London: Mayfair, Soho & South Bank (2026)

 Price: £180–600/night | Location: 49–50 St John’s Square, Clerkenwell

-Zetter Townhouse Clerkenwell is the finest boutique in London at this price point — the extraordinary 18th-century townhouse (the extraordinary eccentric interiors — the extraordinary collection of Victorian oddities, the extraordinary “Great Aunt Wilhelmina” design concept), the excellent cocktail lounge (the finest hotel cocktail bar at this price point in London — the extraordinary home-made bitters and infused spirits), and the excellent position in Clerkenwell (the design and food district, the extraordinary Exmouth Market food scene).
+No boutique in London offers more at this price point than Zetter Townhouse Clerkenwell — an 18th-century townhouse with gloriously eccentric interiors (a collection of Victorian oddities arranged around the “Great Aunt Wilhelmina” design concept), a cocktail lounge that outclasses anything else at this price in London (home-made bitters and infused spirits), and a fine position in Clerkenwell, the design and food district, near the Exmouth Market food scene.

 FAQ

 Is London still worth visiting given the cost?
-London remains extraordinary — the extraordinary free museums (the British Museum, the National Gallery, the V&A, the Tate Modern, the Natural History Museum are all free, making London the most generous free-culture city in Europe), the extraordinary cultural life (the West End theatre scene is the finest in the world), and the extraordinary food scene (London has more Michelin-starred restaurants than Paris and more diverse cuisine than any city in the world).
-The cost of hotels and restaurants is extreme; the free cultural infrastructure is extraordinary.
+Absolutely — the free museums alone justify the trip (the British Museum, the National Gallery, the V&A, the Tate Modern, and the Natural History Museum are all free, making London the most generous free-culture city in Europe).
+Add the cultural life (no theatre scene in the world rivals the West End) and the food scene (London has more Michelin-starred restaurants than Paris and more diverse cuisine than any city in the world).
+The cost of hotels and restaurants is extreme; the free cultural infrastructure makes up for a great deal of it.

 When is London best to visit?
-May–June: the extraordinary Chelsea Flower Show (the most celebrated garden show in the world, third week of May), the extraordinary Trooping the Colour (the extraordinary military parade marking the King’s official birthday, mid-June — the most spectacular Royal Ceremony in London), and the extraordinary June weather (18–22°C, the finest weeks of the year).
-August: the extraordinary Notting Hill Carnival (the largest street carnival in Europe, the extraordinary Caribbean culture, the extraordinary sound systems — the August bank holiday weekend).
-December: the extraordinary Christmas lights (Oxford Street, Carnaby Street, Covent Garden — the most elaborate street Christmas lights in Europe).
+May–June: the Chelsea Flower Show (the most celebrated garden show in the world, third week of May), Trooping the Colour (the military parade marking the King’s official birthday, mid-June — the most spectacular royal ceremony in London), and the June weather (18–22°C, the best weeks of the year).
+August: the Notting Hill Carnival (the largest street carnival in Europe — Caribbean culture and sound systems taking over the streets on the August bank holiday weekend).
+December: the Christmas lights on Oxford Street, Carnaby Street, and Covent Garden — the most elaborate street Christmas lights in Europe.

 What is the best free thing to do in London?
-The British Museum (the most visited museum in the UK — the extraordinary Elgin Marbles (Greek and Roman sculptures), the extraordinary Rosetta Stone, and the extraordinary Egyptian mummy collection — all free) on a weekday morning (before 10:30, the extraordinary quiet before the tourist waves).
-The South Bank walk (from Tower Bridge to Tate Modern to Shakespeare’s Globe to the Southbank Centre — the most extraordinary free 90-minute walk in London, with the City and St Paul’s visible across the river throughout).
+The British Museum (the most visited museum in the UK — the Elgin Marbles, the Rosetta Stone, and the Egyptian mummy collection, all free) on a weekday morning: arrive before 10:30 for the quiet before the tourist waves.
+Then the South Bank walk — from Tower Bridge past Tate Modern and Shakespeare’s Globe to the Southbank Centre — the richest free 90 minutes in London, with the City and St Paul’s visible across the river throughout.